 I Feel Broken: Seven Ways To Cope After A Separation

-The end of a relationship can be very painful, whether it’s a separation, divorce, or break-up.
+The end of a relationship can be very painful, whether it’s a separation or divorce.
 After losing this relationship that was likely very significant in your life, it can be difficult to adjust to your new reality and start feeling like yourself again.
 But while these painful feelings can be very intense, it is possible to overcome them.
-In this article, we’ll explore seven strategies you can try to help you cope after a separation, so you can start moving forward.
+In this article, we’ll explore seven strategies you can try to help you cope with separation from a significant other, so you can start moving forward.

 Separation can be painful, but therapy can help